shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_aws_ses_configure_integration.md

     }
     ```
-2. To use the autobotAI Azure Integration follow the "index.md"
+2. For implementing autobotAI AWS SES Integration, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.